 Clearly label all of your containers:

-Label at least one side of all your boxes with your name and job number, as this will help our staff during shipping, making the process even more seamless and straightforward.
+Label at least one side of all your boxes with your name and job number, as this will help our staff during shipping, making our service even more seamless and straightforward.

 To clear your shipment through customs, we'll also need a detailed inventory of the goods you're sending.
-Don't worry — you can do this through your online account, and there are plenty of helpful pointers to assist.
+Don't worry — you can do this through our online account services, and there are plenty of helpful pointers to assist.

 I cannot recommend Seven Seas Worldwide enough.
 From initial calls about the best form of transport for our needs to arranging the collection and drop off of our items, everyone we interacted with at Seven Seas Worldwide has been a star.
 We relocated from the UK to Australia and sent our personal belongings with Seven Seas Worldwide.
 They were efficient, helpful and trustworthy, and the online portal with documents and tracking was fantastic.
-Highly, highly recommend!!!Lauren Mihaljek
+Highly, highly recommend their service!!!Lauren

 Most popular destinations in Australia